DewGew/Domoticz-Google-Assistant/README.md

 Domoticz-Google-Assistant delivers:
 - the oauth authorization and smarthome endpoint for the google assistant
-- OnOff, Brightness, Scene and OpenClose traits, rest to be done...
+- OnOff, Brightness, Thermostat, Scene and OpenClose traits, rest to be done...
+- This is a standalone implementation.
+It means that you can put this server wherever you want, even on another machine.

 Please feel free to modify it, extend and improve

 ## Installation with git